nicolealdurien/nicolealdurien/README.md

 ## 👋&nbsp;&nbsp;Welcome!

-#### I'm a junior software engineer soaking up all the knowledge I can about my field!
-I am in my second year with the amazing Lumen Learning.

-#### After more than six years in healthcare working as a medical laboratory scientist and specialist in blood banking, I saw how software enabled the hospitals and laboratories I worked for to care for so many more patients than we could without it.
-This made me want to apply my drive to help others toward learning how to build and support similar at-scale solutions, so I made the leap and signed up for a full-stack development bootcamp.

-#### Now I am helping to maintain existing tools and develop new ones for Lumen Learning, an EdTech company whose work helps over 150,000 low-income/non-traditional students each term.
+### About Me

+Software engineer at Lumen Learning (EdTech) since 2021, helping provide affordable courseware to over 100,000 low-income/underrepresented students each term.

+Before changing careers, I was a medical laboratory scientist/specialist in blood banking ([MLS](https://en.wikipedia.org/wiki/Medical_laboratory_scientist) / [SBB](https://www.aabb.org/education/certificate-programs/specialist-in-blood-bank-technology-and-other-certifications#:~:text=SBBs%20carry%20out%20all%20operations,such%20as%20education%20and%20research.)).

 I am an unabashed nerd who is always excited to keep learning, growing, and doing work that makes the world a better place.

 ### 🌎&nbsp;&nbsp;Find Me Around The Web